programmfabrik/easydb-documentation/en/getstarteduser/getstarteduser.md

 # Getting started for users

 This "getting started" guide is provided for the first orientation in easydb.
 For an overview, the introduction for easydb users is explained here in a few steps.
-The short version contains the most frequently used functions in easydb, from login, to uploading the first file and the further use of the[Assets](.. /glossary/glossary. html).
+The short version contains the most frequently used functions in easydb, from login, to uploading the first file and the further use of the [Assets](../glossary/glossary.html).
 Detailed instructions and explanations can be found in the [User Manual](.../webfrontend/webfrontend.html).

 * [Start easydb](#start)